 Ory Hydra is built cloud native and implements 12factor principles.
 The Docker Image is 5 MB light and versioned with verbose upgrade instructions and detailed changelogs.
 Auto-scaling, migrations, health checks, it all works with zero additional work required.
 It's possible to run Ory Hydra on any platform, including but not limited to OSX, Linux, Windows, ARM, FreeBSD and more.

-ORY Hydra has two operational modes:
+Ory Hydra has two operational modes:

 No further dependencies are required for a production-ready instance.

-The SQL adapter supports two DBMS: PostgreSQL 9.6+ and MySQL 5.7+.
-Please note that older MySQL versions have issues with ORY Hydra's database schema.
+The SQL adapter supports PostgreSQL 9.6+, MySQL 5.7+ and SQLite.
+Please note that older MySQL versions have issues with Ory Hydra's database schema.
 For more information go here.

 If you do run the SQL adapter, you must first create the database schema.
 The

-hydra serve command does not do this automatically,
+hydra serve command doesn't do this automatically,

 hydra migrate sql to create the schemas.
 The

 hydra migrate sql command also runs database migrations in

 case of an upgrade.
 Please follow the upgrade instructions to see when you

 need to run this command.
 Always create a backup before running

 hydra migrate sql!